Starting School with Special Needs

 Parents are Researchers

 In your efforts to help your child with special needs, keep looking for resources and help.
 Stay informed of current research exploring what works for children with special needs.
 Use online resources to learn about how school staff can help your child learn to the best of her ability.
 Go to the local library and read all you can.
-Take classes at the local college or university to learn more about your child.
-Remember that the schools must provide training opportunities for parents, and can pay for you to attend workshops and other professional development activities.

 Have a great school year.